 - Go to the Settings app

-- Press ‘Backup’ and follow any on-screen instructions, including turning ‘Back up to Google Drive’ on.
+- Press Backup and follow any on-screen instructions, including turning on Back up by Google One for automatic backups

-- Select ‘back up now’ to get going.
+- Select Back up now to get going

-Note: If your device doesn’t follow this exact folder structure, you may need to search for ‘back up’ within your settings app.
+Note: If your device doesn’t follow this exact folder structure, you may need to search for Back up within your settings app.
 You’ll need to be logged into your Google account.

 How to back up data on your Samsung device

-Samsung gives you the option of using their own Samsung Cloud storage.
+For anyone looking to trade in a Samsung mobile, Samsung gives you the option of using their own Samsung Cloud storage.
 Other manufacturers may have a similar system if you don’t want to use Google Drive.
 To back up to Samsung Cloud, use the following steps:

 - Open the Settings app